signalwire/digital_employees/server/tools/tap/README.md

 ### Example Usage

-Add to your SWML script to enable (RTP) tap:
+Add the following to your SWML script to enable RTP tap:

 ```json
 {